“Sigillum Civitatis Novi Eboraci”

 Beginning in 1664 the Dutch trading post changed hands; the British ruled until they lost the War for American Independence.
 A decade later the number of beavers trapped for their skins and pelts had dramatically decreased.
 The loss of revenue because of this could have proved devastating, if not for the actions of Sir Edward Andros.
 Appointed governor-general for the joint colonies of New York and New Jersey in 1674, Governor Andros first decreed that all goods destined for export from the Province of New York must pass through the port of New York.
 Thereby raising New York’s profile and importance.

 Next Governor Andros granted a monopoly to New York City in 1680.
-Wheat from the Province of New York could be ground into flour, packaged and shipped to markets in North America, Europe, and as exotic as the Caribbean only in New York City.
+Wheat from the Province of New York could be ground into flour, packaged and shipped to markets in North America, Europe, and as exotic a place as the Caribbean, only in New York City.
 Flour quickly became the lifeblood—the new ‘beaver’—of New York.

 Arduous and multi-staged the process of separating wheat into flour and bran was called bolting.
 The new law, the Bolting Act took its name from the process itself.
 Governor Andros’ decree did for New York what the Erie Canal would do for it 125 years later: boosting the economy and putting New York at the center of regional, national, and international commerce.
 Because of bolting the cooper’s trade—barrel-making—became a booming business.
 As a result, the flour barrel earned its prized place on the Seal.